 As you look to hire employees in Saudi Arabia, here are some common regulations you’ll need to know to create a compliant contract, as well as how an employer of record and PEO can provide support for your unique HR need.

-Normal work hours are eight per day with a maximum of 48 per week spread across six days.
+Regular working hours are eight in a day and 48 in a week.
 Employees may work overtime as long as the workday does not exceed 12 hours.

 During the month of Ramadan, Muslim employees can work a maximum of six hours per day or 36 per week.

-Friday and Saturday constitute the weekend, with Friday being the weekly paid rest day.
-Employers may replace this with another day of the week as long as they notify the government.
+Friday is the weekly paid rest day, and employers may replace this with another day of the week as long as they notify the government.
 Payment may not be provided in lieu of a rest day.

 In remote areas and in jobs that require continuous operation, weekly rest periods may be consolidated for up to eight weeks as long as the employer and employee agree, and the Ministry of Labor approves.